-So, without further ado, here is the MakeUseOf list of brilliant gift ideas for the casual and not-so-casual music lovers in your life.
+Here is our list of gift ideas for the casual and not-so-casual music lovers in your life.

-Just 10 years ago, if you wanted to buy someone music for Christmas, you’d probably have picked up an iTunes gift card (or even physical media).
-These days we’re used to subscription-based streaming technology from the likes of Spotify, Pandora, and the relative newcomer, Apple Music instead.
+Just 10 years ago, if you wanted to buy someone music, you’d probably have picked up an iTunes gift card (or even physical media).
+These days we’re used to subscription-based streaming technology from the likes of Spotify, Pandora, and Apple Music.

-One of the most important things to determine when looking at purchasing a subscription is which service the recipient is using, or at least has access to.
+The most important thing to remember when considering a subscription is which service the recipient is using, and their platform of choice.
 There’s little point in buying someone a Spotify membership if they’ve built up an Apple Music library and they’re happy with the service—so do some research first.

 In terms of cost, this really varies and depends on what you’d like to spend.
 Apple Music uses iTunes credits, so you can purchase a standard iTunes gift card for this purpose.
 Apple Music membership costs $9.99/month, so you’re looking at around $60 for a 6-month membership, or $120 for a year.

-Vinyl is back with a vengeance — it’s the only physical audio medium that’s experiencing rising sales (probably as a result of it going out of fashion for so long, but still) and the number of quality turntables available continues to grow.
+It’s no secret that vinyl records are popular once more.
+It’s the only physical audio medium that’s experiencing rising sales and the number of quality turntables available continues to grow.

 There’s something to be said about listening to music on vinyl.
-Purists argue that sound quality is unparalleled, that record players exude a warmth not found with digital mediums, and that the pops and crackles only serve to add character to recorded works.
-Others prefer the physicality of owning music on record, and take solace in the ability to support artists by buying LPs straight from small labels.
+Purists argue that sound quality is unparalleled, or that pops and crackles only serve to add character to recorded works.
+Others prefer the physical aspect of owning music on record, and take pride in supporting artists by buying LPs straight from small labels.

-Of course, there’s no right turntable for everyone.
-For those starting out, or anyone who appreciates portability and the novelty of battery power, the Crosley Messenger offers serious flexibility.
-If portability isn’t important, the fancier pre-amped Keepsake Deluxe delivers plug-and-play simplicity in a quality package.
+However, there’s no right turntable for everyone.
+For those starting out, or anyone who appreciates portability and the novelty of battery power, the Crosley Messenger Turntable offers serious flexibility.

 For the wannabe DJ who must have it all, the Audio Technica LP1240 provides more starting torque than the Technics 1200 series, with USB output, a pre-amped line stage and all the speeds and functions you’d expect from a $1500 Stanton.